DanielDelimata/kochanski/README.md

 ## Original typesetting – various digitizations
 There are two versions:
-* one the last line of the first paragraph is "dere, minus quam 23 centesimis."
-(Let us name it "A".)
+* Version A, where the last line of the first paragraph is "dere, minus quam 23 centesimis."
-* the second one the last line of the first paragraph is "23 centesimis."
-(Let us name it "B".)
+* Version B, where the last line of the first paragraph is "23 centesimis."

 ### Version A
 ![preview](https://books.google.pl/books/content?id=2dlkRbUfzKsC&hl=en&pg=PA397&img=1&zoom=3&sig=ACfU3U0dZBpVNXVbn9A-S6TnNDoWuHMtdg&w=1025)